tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 #### What is it? <a id="1.a"/>

-Deliberate practice is the act of doing something on purpose, putting your full attention to improve yourself in a skill.
+Deliberate practice is the act of practicing on purpose hence calling it deliberate.
+Putting your full attention to improve yourself in a skill.
-There is another thing you could call continuous practice which you can by example get doing your day to day job.
+There is another thing you could call continuous practice which you get by doing your job.
+However most of the time we are constrained at work, it's not as easy to experiment with new things.
+This is because we can't just play around there.
+We've got businesses to satisfy.
+Therefore deliberate practice can be needed sometimes.

 #### Ways I do it <a id="1.b"/>